sghpjuikit/player/app/skins/README.md

 #### Reloading

-Skin changes are automatically detected with file monitoring, and the skin is reapplied immediately.
-The changes in imported skins however require application restart.
+Skin changes are automatically detected upon file modification, and the skin is reapplied immediately.
+If the changes do not get reapplied (happens rarely), restart the application.

 #### Tips

-- use global variables defined within `.root {}` instead of redefining the colors throughout the skin.
-Example of this practice can be found in Modena.css, and the default skin of this application.
+- Use global variables defined within `.root {}` instead of redefining the color or number value throughout the skin.
+  Example of this practice can be found in main app skin `Main.css` as well as main JavaFX skin `Modena.css`.
+  If the global variable can not be overridden by the extending stylesheet (can happen due to rule application order), move the rule declaration using the variable down in the file.
-- document everything with comments
+- Document everything with comments

 #### Performance

-- skins can easily degrade application performance.
-Particularly effect such shadow or blur when overused (on text for example).
+Skins can easily degrade application performance.
+The performance impact is often subtle, but it adds up.
 Use them wisely.
-The performance impact is often subtle, but it adds up.
+Particularly:
+- Effect such shadow or blur when overused (on all application especially)
+- Window image backgrounds
+Some application settings can also affect performance, such as
+- Big windows (4k or higher resolution)
+- Transparent windows
+- Window glass effect has considerable negative effect on performance, and it requires transparent windows as well
-- Test performance by comparing your skin against the Default skin.
+- Test performance by comparing your skin against the Default skin, which is optimized for speed.

 ### CSS Basics

-### Styleclass
+#### Styleclass

 An 'id' for all elements of certain type.
 Example: .button, .button-arrow